docknetwork/react-native-sdk/docs/cloud-wallet.md

 3. Derives decryption keys from the provided biometric data
 4. Decrypts the master key
 5. Uses the master key to access the CloudWalletVault

+### Wallet Recovery

+This architecture allows solution developers to design the recovery mechanism that makes sense for your use case.

+If only a master key is used, then the mnemonic should also be provided to the user so that they can regenerate the master key if necessary.

+Alternatively, one or more recovery keys can be stored in the KeyMappingVault.
+As they are used, old keys can be removed and new keys can be added.

+If a biometrically derived key can no longer be generated, then a recovery key should be used to enroll a new biometric.
+Any biometric-bound credentials will need to be reissued with the new biometric.

+## Organizational Wallets

+Verifiable credentials can help automate many processes that include organization identity, such as credit worthiness or Know-Your-Business (KYB) checks.
+Organization information that originates with a third party and then must be privately shared with a relying party is well suited to verifiable credentials.

+By storing organizational credentials in a cloud wallet, multiple members of the organization can access the wallet to present the credentials as needed.
+The multi-key authentication described above allows for integration with a variety of authentication and authorization systems.

+* Keys to the organization's cloud wallet can be stored in a corporate secrets vault or password manager, through which access can be granted to authorized employees.
+* Staff can authenticate with the corporate IAM system.
+If they are authorized to use the cloud wallet, then the key stored in the IAM system can be used for the cloud wallet.